On the road to Mandalay, eventually

 4. The food is marvelous.
 I’ll be doing a big post about that when I get back to Shanghai when I can upload my photos.
 Let’s just say we are considering moving here someday.
 It’s that good.

-2 thoughts on “On the road to Mandalay, eventually”
+2 responses to “On the road to Mandalay, eventually”

 Leave a Reply